cli-guidelines/cli-guidelines/content/_index.md

 - **Mild:** A small, local change such as deleting a file.
   You might want to prompt for confirmation, you might not.
-  For example, if the user is explicitly running a command called something like “delete”, you probably don’t need to ask.
+  For example, if the user is explicitly running a command called something like “delete,” you probably don’t need to ask.
 - **Moderate:** A bigger local change like deleting a directory, a remote change like deleting a resource of some kind, or a complex bulk modification that can’t be easily undone.
   You usually want to prompt for confirmation here.
   Consider giving the user a way to “dry run” the operation so they can see what’ll happen before they commit to it.
 - **Severe:** Deleting something complex, like an entire remote application or server.
   You don’t just want to prompt for confirmation here—you want to make it hard to confirm by accident.
   Consider asking them to type something non-trivial such as the name of the thing they’re deleting.
-  Let them alternatively pass a flag such as `--confirm=”name-of-thing”`, so it’s still scriptable.
+  Let them alternatively pass a flag such as `--confirm="name-of-thing"`, so it’s still scriptable.

 Consider whether there are non-obvious ways to accidentally destroy things.
 For example, imagine a situation where changing a number in a configuration file from 10 to 1 means that 9 things will be implicitly deleted—this should be considered a severe risk, and should be difficult to do by accident.

-**If input or output is a file, support `-` to read from stdin or write to stdout.**
+**If input or output is a file, support `-` to read from `stdin` or write to `stdout`.**
 This lets the output of another command be the input of your command and vice versa, without using a temporary file.
-For example, `tar` can extract files from stdin:
+For example, `tar` can extract files from `stdin`:

 ```
 $ curl https://example.com/something.tar.gz | tar xvf -
 ```

-**If a flag can accept an optional value, allow a special word like “none”.**
+**If a flag can accept an optional value, allow a special word like “none.”**
 For example, `ssh -F` takes an optional filename of an alternative `ssh_config` file, and `ssh -F none` runs SSH with no config file.
 Don’t just use a blank value—this can make it ambiguous whether arguments are flag values or arguments.

 **If possible, make arguments, flags and subcommands order-independent.**